abdoitman/Contest-API/README.md

 # Contest-API
-API responsible for receiving submissions from the teams.
+This repo containts the API responsible for recieving the server submissions, evaluating, and storing scores from the **[Tetris Competition](https://github.com/abdoitman/Tetris-Competition)**.